cleodora-forecasting/cleodora/dev_docs/deployment.md

 ## Release

+* Ensure the changelog and download links on the website are up to date
 * Git repo needs to be completely clean.
 No untracked files!
 * Create a GitHub token for goreleaser
   * https://github.com/settings/personal-access-tokens/new